uv10000/P3/writeup_P3_U_Voll.md

 However looking at 8 images only this is not statistically significant and deserves further investigation.

+Remark 1: The 32x32 grid is fairly coarse.
+It is hard to imagine that pictures other than perfectly zoomed in on, centred and cropped could be recocnized at all.
+So the robustness against translations of the NN does not really have a chance to come into play.

+Remark 2: Concerning the translation invariance in itself.
+Most objects we are interested in are intrinsically three-dimensional in nature.
+The relevant symmetry group should be, in my eyes, not translations in two-space but the full affine group (rotations and translations) in 3-space.
+I vaguely heard about G. Hinton's concept of "capsules" which appears to address the issue.

+Remark 3: Even if the algorithm was perfectly capable of identifying arbitrary translations of signs in the images, I am quite sure it would have a hard time in the presence of more than one sign in the image, which does occur quite often in practice.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Sugge stions" part of the rubric, visualizations can also be provided such as bar charts)